 Our admin team can assist with referral queries at the designated email address.
 Clinical enquiries can also be passed to our clinical team for guidance.

-Yes, patients with co-existing mental health conditions can be referred.
+Yes, clients with co-existing mental health conditions can be referred.
 However, please review our suitability criteria(available on our website) to ensure it is clinically appropriate.
 Patients with unmanaged severe mental health risks may be better suited to local secondary care services.

 If a patient does not meet diagnostic criteria, we will provide a detailed report outlining the assessment findings and any further recommendations for alternative support or onward referrals, where appropriate.

-Yes, you may refer patients who have been previously assessed, provided they are not currently receiving ADHD treatment or on another waiting list.
+Yes, you may refer clients who have been previously assessed, provided they are not currently receiving ADHD treatment or on another waiting list.
 Our team will conduct a fresh, independent assessment, taking into account previous reports and new information.

 Yes, if the patient has a formal ADHD diagnosis but is not currently receiving treatment through the NHS, they may still be eligible.
 We will conduct a clinical review to ensure all necessary information is in place, and can initiate or continue medication safely under NHS funding.

 Yes.
-Alongside medication, we offer psychoeducation sessions and ADHD coaching to support patients in developing practical strategies to manage their symptoms.
+Alongside medication, we offer psychoeducation sessions and ADHD coaching to support clients in developing practical strategies to manage their symptoms.
 These options will be discussed as part of the patient’s personalised treatment plan.

 Yes.
 We will keep you informed at key stages, including confirmation of referral acceptance, completion of assessment, diagnosis outcome, and once the patient’s medication has been stabilised (if applicable).
 You’ll receive all relevant reports and care plans promptly.